 - If you prefer a list of items to tackle each day, work out a Monday through Saturday schedule.
 Mondays can be for bedrooms and living rooms, Tuesdays for bathrooms, Wednesdays for the kitchen.
 If you have a regular evening activity on Friday, skip that night and double up on another.
 Combating the mess one day at a time will help you get your home’s cleanliness under control.

-Check out Good Housekeeping’s cleaning schedule suggestions for some inspiration on what you should be cleaning daily, weekly, monthly and yearly.
+Check out Clean Corp’s cleaning schedule suggestions for some inspiration on what you should be cleaning daily, weekly, monthly and yearly.

 Keep Your Home Under Control With a Cleaning Schedule